List of NBA annual blocks leaders

 In basketball, a blocked shot occurs when a defender deflects or stops a field goal attempt without committing a foul.
 The National Basketball Association's (NBA) block title is awarded to the player with the highest blocks per game average in a given season.
-The block title was first recognized in the 1973–74 season when statistics on blocks were first compiled.
+The block title was first recognized in the 1973–74 NBA season when statistics on blocks were first compiled.
 To qualify for the blocks title, the player must appear in at least 70 percent of the season's games (58 games in typical 82-game season).
 However, a player who appears in fewer than the minimum games may qualify as annual blocks leader if his block total would have still given him the highest average, even had he appeared in the extra required games and recorded 0 blocks in these extra games.
-This has been the requirement since the 2013–14 season.
+This has been the requirement since the 2013–14 NBA season.

-Mark Eaton holds the all-time records for total blocks (456) and blocks per game (5.56) in a season; both achieved in the 1984–85 season.
-Manute Bol holds the rookie records for total blocks and blocks per game when he had 397 and averaged 5.0 in the 1985–86 season.
-Among active players, Victor Wembanyama had the highest season block average (3.83) in the 2024–25 season.
+Mark Eaton holds the all-time records for total blocks (456) and blocks per game (5.56) in a season; both achieved in the 1984–85 NBA season.
+Manute Bol holds the rookie records for total blocks and blocks per game when he had 397 and averaged 5.0 in the 1985–86 NBA season.
+Victor Wembanyama had the highest season block average (3.08) in the 2025–26 NBA season.

-Kareem Abdul-Jabbar, Eaton, and Marcus Camby all won the most block titles, with four.
-George Johnson, Manute Bol, Hakeem Olajuwon, Dikembe Mutombo, Alonzo Mourning, Theo Ratliff, Dwight Howard, Anthony Davis, Serge Ibaka, and Jaren Jackson Jr. have also won the title more than once.
-Both Mutombo and Camby have also won the most consecutive block titles, with three.
-Two players have won both the block title and the NBA championship in the same season: Bill Walton in 1977 with the Portland Trail Blazers and Abdul-Jabbar in 1980 with the Los Angeles Lakers.
+Kareem Abdul-Jabbar, Mark Eaton and Marcus Camby all won the most block titles, with four.
+George T. Johnson, Manute Bol, Hakeem Olajuwon, Dikembe Mutombo, Alonzo Mourning, Theo Ratliff, Dwight Howard, Anthony Davis, Serge Ibaka, Jaren Jackson Jr. and Victor Wembanyama have also won the title more than once.
+Dikembe Mutombo, Marcus Camby, and Victor Wembanyama have also won the most consecutive block titles, with three.
+Two players have won both the block title and the NBA championship in the same season: Bill Walton in 1977 with the Portland Trail Blazers and Kareem Abdul-Jabbar in 1980 with the Los Angeles Lakers.